 Veronica set her glass down.
 She wasn't sure if it was the wine or the heat, but she suddenly felt dizzy.
 She focused her gaze on Troy, as she tried to reconcile his account of Logan with the person she had met.
 She searched her mind for some kind of memory, some kind of clue that would prove his version either true or false.

-And suddenly, she remembered something; a remark Connor had made to Logan, that first night on the ship.
+And suddenly, she remembered something; a remark Conner had made to Logan, that first night on the ship.
 "She doesn't look fifteen… Besides. like you're one to talk."

-Is this what Connor was referring to?
+Is this what Conner was referring to?
 Could this really be true?
 Veronica felt ill.
 She swallowed hard and forced herself to speak.
 "So what happened next?"

 "Well the whole thing was totally twisted, but everyone was too afraid to tell him what they really thought.
 They were all too busy kissing his ass."
 Troy shook his head slightly, looking wistful.
 "I guess it's not completely his fault, you know?
 I mean, look at the way he grew up?"